 2202 Easy St., Wenatchee(509) 667-1664

 For the latest harvest information check the website.
-Pluots and Asian pears are expected to be available mid-September.
+Pluots and Asian pears are available from now through September.
 Picking details here.

 Driving time from Seattle: 2.25 hours to 2.75 hours.

-This U-pick orchard has Fuji and Golden Delicious apples starting about mid-September.
-It has other kinds of fruit, including cherries in June, and nectarines, peaches and Bartlett pears later in the summer.
+This U-pick orchard has Gala, Fuji and Golden Delicious apples as well as other kinds of fruit, including cherries in June, and nectarines, peaches and Bartlett pears later in the summer.

 West Valley U-Pick